Jordan Luplow Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 20th in MLB.

-- The Tigers have a 4.53 team ERA that ranks 23rd across all league pitching staffs.
+- The Tigers have the 23rd-ranked team ERA across all league pitching staffs (4.57).

-- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (132 total, 1.2 per game).
+- Tigers pitchers combine to give up 134 total home runs at a rate of 1.2 per game (to rank 16th in the league).

 © 2023 Data Skrive.
 All rights reserved.